VanKyle00/Kyle-Van/index.md

       - System Engineer (Nov.
 2018 - Present)
       - Provides technical direction and support for iDRLink and its customer base.
 Delivering enterprise solutions through design, plan, and implementation.
 Reccomend IT solutions that fit high-end enterprise customers and IT organizations.
 Draft proposals to deliver high quality services.

+  + Grainstorm, Inc
+      - CFO ( Nov.
+2017 - Aug.
+2018)
+      - Non-profit started with three classmates.
+Created an app which raised funds to donate to children in impoverished nations.